lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 ### 1. **Open an internet browser window.
 Go to mtl.how/data..**

-- This will take you to the Power BI site, where you will log in with your VA email and PIV passcode (**JENN IS THIS STILL ACCURATE**).
+- This will take you to the Power BI site, where you will log in with your VA email and PIV passcode (**JENN IS THIS STILL ACCURATE** - No need to log in, but let’s say “…Power BI site, ensure you have your PIV card to access the intranet site”).
 This site contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.
 - We'll be opening the _Modeling to Learn_ data user interface (UI) in Power BI here today.
-- We'll show you how data you pull from here will be saved back to this secure site, so that you can protect patient PHI just as you do in all your work. (**IS THIS STILL NEEDED**)
+- We'll show you how data you pull from here will be saved back to this secure site, so that you can protect patient PHI just as you do in all your work. (**IS THIS STILL NEEDED** - yes, let’s keep this sentence.
+PBI is secure and we want to reinforce that only the team can see their PHI level data.)
 - On the landing page, you will select your clinics using the columns present.
 - You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is Inactive columns.
 -  **With your team lead (________), we selected the following clinics to represent your team.**